tderosa/flydeal/README.txt

 	REGRESSIONS
 	5. python linear_regression.py - Runs multiple linear regression on the regressions.csv in data/outputs.
 It prints out the score, but I commented out K-fold cross validation.
 It also defines the error tickets based on the result of the predictions and categorized the existing dataset into a new dataset for the logistic regression analysis on error tickets and saves the dataset to logreg.csv in data/outputs/.
 Finally, it plots the linear relation between price and duration, and price and distance.
 	6. python regressions.py - It runs logistic regression on the logreg.csv in data/outputs to predict whether the ticket is an error ticket.
 I commented out K-fold cross validation and other classifiers like linear SVC, Naive Bayes etc...
 It produces the scatterplot of the error tickets vs duration and distance.

+ajb7
+  Flight Route Averaging and Price Trend Visualization

+  	DATA CLEANING:
+  	7. python calculate_avg.py flight_price_unclean_data.csv - Calculates the average or most common value (when applicable) from data in the format of data/outputs/unclean_flight_price.csv using (Airline, Flight #) pairs as the unique identifier compute averages for each airline's various flight routes, then saves these averages to data/outputs/cleaned_flight_averages.csv.